Mxbonn/strip-packing/README.md

 The strip packing problem optimizes the placing of rectangles in a strip of fixed width and variable length, such that the overall length of the strip is minimised.

-Currently the 'Priority Heuristic' is implemented for the variant in which rotations are allowed and cuts have to follow the guillotine constrained.
+Currently the 'Priority Heuristic' algorithm is implemented for the variant in which rotations are allowed and cuts have to follow the guillotine constraint.
 This is implemented in the `phspprg` method.
 More information about parameters and return values can be found in the docstrings in the source.